Boston Airport Vegan Options (2024 Guide)

 If you have time, even if you’re not in Terminal C, Wahlburgers is worth going out of your way to get.

 Ryan had Wahlburgers once.
 Donnie himself drove the Wahlburgers truck down and served his team burgers outside the stadium after they played Boston College a few years ago.
-It was amazing.
+He said it was amazing.

 Mija Cantina (C11)